ibm-cloud-docs/power-iaas/removing-network-interface-ibmi.md

 ## Adding a network interface to an IBM i VM
 {: #add-nic-ibmi}

+When you toggle a public network off and then on, the IBM console regenerates new internal and external IP addresses.
+You need to check the IBM console for the new internal IP address (that maps to the external IP address).
+Point the new interface at the new internal IP address.

-1. Now that you removed the routes and interfaces, create the new configuration in the reverse order.
+1. After you remove the routes and interfaces, create the new configuration in the reverse order.
 To get to the **ADDTCPIFC** screen, run the `CFGTCP` command and select **Option 1**.

     Most configurations require you to update only the first three fields.
+    {: note}

-Add the new TCP/IP address for the iSeries family (you can type over the quotation marks) to the **Internet address** field.
-Add the new subnet mask to the **Subnet mask** field and complete the remaining fields by using your reference printout.
+2. Add the new internal IP address you obtained from the IBM Console (you can type over the quotation marks) to the **Internet address** field.

+3. Add the new subnet mask to the **Subnet mask** field.

+4. Complete the remaining fields by using your reference printout.
 The LIND must be the same as the LIND defined on the removed interface.
-    {: note}

-2. After you add the interface, activate it from the **NETSTAT \*IFC** screen by selecting **Option 9**.
+5. After you add the interface, activate it from the **NETSTAT \*IFC** screen by selecting **Option 9**.

-3. To verify that the new interface is active, ping the address from the command line.
-If the ping responds, the change is complete.
+6. To verify that the new interface is active, ping the address from the command line.
+If the ping responds, the interface is working correctly.

+7. Finally, add the new routes that use this interface (if any).
+You can add new routes by selecting **Option 2** from the `CFGTCP` menu.
+Type **1** in the **Opt** column to add a new route, and press the **Enter** key.

 ![Adding a network interface](./images/terminal-ibmi-add-nic.png "Adding a network interface"){: caption="Figure 2.
 Adding a network interface" caption-side="bottom"}